lmariscal/twitchirc/README.md

 ***

-If you think you can make any uptimization/things make a fork, in that fork make all modifications, then in this page go to pull requests and make a request :D. Thnxs.
+If you think you can make any optimization/things make a fork, in that fork make all modifications, then on this page go to pull requests and make a request :D. Thnxs.

 ***